Blason populaire: English blason populaire

 There is a rich tradition of blason populaire in the UK, which takes many forms.
 It can occur between regions (England, Wales, Scotland, Ireland) and even within regions at a county or town level.

-In British culture, the Welsh are lampooned sexually for sleeping with sheep, the Scottish for being mean, the Irish for being stupid and the English for being sexually uptight and unable to express emotions.
+In British culture, the Welsh are lampooned sexually for sleeping with sheep, the Scottish for being tight-fisted, the Irish for being stupid and the English for being sexually uptight and unable to express emotions.
 Stereotypes of the home nations form a traditional structure used in Englishman, Irishman, Scotsman jokes.

 At a county level, blason populaire is expressed in traditional rhymes and epithets.
 It ranges from mild leg pulling to viciously insulting.

 Examples of humorous epithets in the UK include Scarborough which is known locally as Scarbados, a humorous comparison with Barbados, a commentary on its sunny but cold weather, and an attempt to deflect the snobbery of people who holiday in Scarborough.
 Similarly Salford is called Costa Del Salford because unlike the costas of Spain it has very poor climate and is not by the sea but on a river.
 People from Doncaster are called flatlanders by their neighbours in Sheffield, to contrast the low-lying area from the more hilly city of Sheffield.
 People from Doncaster are called Doncastafarians by their neighbours in nearby Nottinghamshire, because of their perceived love of rap music and culture.

 Stereotypes can be expressed more elaborately:

 "Lincolnshire born, Lincolnshire bred | Strong in the arm but weak in the head."

 This traditional English blason populaire is from Nottinghamshire, but the county that is accused of being strong bodied but weak minded (stupid) varies according to location.
 Yorkshire is often substituted for Lincolnshire.
 The traditional comeback to this rhyme is to explain that weak comes from the old English wic meaning clever.

 In another example, Yorkshire people may describe themselves as strong, hard-working, honest, thrifty and straightforward.
 In blason populaire these qualities are humorously turned into weaknesses.
 The Yorkshireman is portrayed as too blunt and mean in the well-known blason populaire "a Yorkshireman is a Scotsman with all the generosity squeezed out of him".
 This refers to another blason populaire (that Scots are mean) to intensify the insult.
 This stereotype can also be seen in the Yorkshireman's Motto:

-Ear all, see all, say nowt;

-Eyt all, sup all, pay nowt;